kelvinleandro/movie-app/README.md

 ## Features

 - **Explore Movies:** Browse through a list of movies based fetched from the TMDB API.
-- **Movie Details:** View detailed information about the movies, including synopsis, cast, year, runtime and similar movies.
+- **Movie Details:** View detailed information about the movies, including synopsis, cast and crew, year, runtime and similar movies.
 - **Favorites:** Mark movies as favorites (Note: Favorites are not persisted across app reloads).
 - **Search Functionality:** Search for movies using the TMDB API.